November 2018 Meeting (Note DATE Change)

 November 14, 2018 at 07:15 PM

 Confused about what a parallax (nodal) point is and why it’s important in shooting a panoramic setup?
-I’ll show you how to calculate it for your lens, what type of tripod mounts are needed and what settings to shoot.
-We’ll cover various setup situations and then how to stitch and correct your files in Photoshop and Lightroom.
+Steve will show you how to calculate it for your lens, what type of tripod mounts are needed and what settings to shoot.
+He’ll cover various setup situations and then how to stitch and correct your files in Photoshop and Lightroom.